 Ultra-high temperature (UHT) treatment is another method of cooking milk.
 It involves heating milk to a much higher temperature (around 280-302°F or 138-150°C) for a very short period of time (usually 2-5 seconds).
 This process kills all microorganisms and spores present in the milk, resulting in a shelf-stable product that does not require refrigeration until it is opened.

-See also How to cook a brisket in the oven overnight
+See also How long to cook beef chuck roast in crock pot

 After the milk has been cooked, it can be used in a variety of ways, such as for drinking, making yogurt or cheese, or as an ingredient in various recipes.
 Cooking milk can change its taste and texture, making it thicker and creamier.